makalu/makalu.github.com/blog/_posts/2012-11-27-how-to-calculate-an-hourly-rate.markdown

 excerpt: Sometimes I get contacted by individuals who are planning to start a services company and are seeking advice on a variety of related topics.
 One of the most common questions is, “How do I determine an hourly rate?”
 ---

-<p class="intro">Sometimes I get contacted by individuals who are planning to start a services company and are seeking advice on a variety of related topics.
-One of the most common questions is: “How do I determine an hourly rate?”</p>

 This article describes how we determine our rates here at Makalu.

 ## Start with the minimum